nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 219
 00:11:46,267 --> 00:11:49,965
-[SPEAKER_05]: but like a bit with you it looked like you could set up
+[SPEAKER_05]: but like if it would do, it looked like you could set up

 220
 00:11:49,945 --> 00:11:54,522